 The Inspector General is a member of the Council of Inspectors General on Integrity and Efficiency (CIGIE), which was established on October 14, 2008, pursuant to the Inspector General Reform Act of 2008.
-During the reporting period, the Inspector General attended meetings of CIGIE as well as meetings of CIGIE's Legislation Committee.
+The Inspector General attends meetings of CIGIE and serves on CIGIE's Legislation and Professional Development Committees.